Ricotta Cavatelli

 Instructions

-1. In a bowl mix together flour, salt, ricotta and water with hands.
-At first the dough may seem sticky, but work the dough squeezing it together for about 2 minutes.
+1. In a large mixing bowl, use your hands to combine flour, salt, ricotta and water.
+The dough may seem sticky at first, but continue working and squeezing it together for about 2 minutes.

-2. After 2 minutes the dough should be relatively formed together – enough that you can make a big ball.
+2. After 2 minutes, the dough should be relatively formed together – enough that you can shape it into a big ball.

 3. Turn the dough onto a floured surface and knead for another 1-2 minutes.
 This helps the dough to become much smoother.

-5. Take about 2 tablespoons of dough and roll into a thin strip (about ½ inch thick)
+5. Roll about 2 tablespoons of dough into a thin strip, about ½ inch thick.

 6. Using a scissor or knife cut the strips into small balls (smaller than a dime)

-9. Place the cavatelli on a floured baking sheet as you’re making them – shaking the sheet every few minutes to make sure they’re not sticking to one another
+8. Place the pieces of cavatelli on a floured baking sheet as you’re making them – shaking the sheet every few minutes to make sure they’re not sticking to one another.

-11. When the cavatelli are frozen, pour them into a mesh strainer.
-Shake the excess flour off of them. *Do not skip this step, if you do you will wind up with gummy pasta water that is not tasty!*
+10. When the cavatelli are frozen, pour them into a mesh strainer.
+Shake the excess flour off of them. *Do not skip this step or you will wind up with gummy pasta that is not tasty.

-12. Store in a ziploc bag or container in the freezer until ready to eat.
+11. Keep the pasta in a freezer-safe Ziploc bag or container in the freezer until ready to cook it.

-13. When ready to cook – boil water.
-Add cavatelli to boiling water and cook for about 4-5 minutes, or until cavatelli float to the top of the pan.
+12. When ready to cook, bring a large pot of salted water to a boil.
+Add cavatelli to boiling water and cook for about 4-5 minutes, or until the pasta floats to the top of the pot.

 Video